-- The end of the last period for which your premium is due but not paid.

-- The date you cancel your coverage or a dependent's coverage. - The date you enroll in Medicare Part D. - The date you die.
+- The date you turn 65. - The end of the last period for which your premium is due but not paid. - The date you cancel your coverage or a dependent's coverage. - The date you enroll in Medicare Part D. - The date you die.
 After your death, your surviving covered dependents can continue their Company-sponsored medical coverage.
 See below for more details. - The date the Plan is terminated.